tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 AR gene databases
 -----------------
-We generated an AR gene database from Resfinder and ARG-ANNOT data, called resGANNOT.
-Nucleotide genes were clustered using CD-HIT at 90% sequence similarity and redundant entries were discarded. resGANNOT was created and maintained by **Nicholas Vlachos** (NVX4@cdc.gov)
+We have generated an AR gene database from Resfinder and ARG-ANNOT data, called resGANNOT.
+Nucleotide genes were clustered using CD-HIT at 90% sequence similarity and redundant entries were discarded. resGANNOT is maintained by **Nicholas Vlachos** (NVX4@cdc.gov)

 Input data
 ----------
-One needs two input files in order for SSTAR to run: A microbial genome assembly and AR gene file, both in FASTA format.
+One needs two input files for SSTAR to run: A microbial genome assembly and AR gene file, both in FASTA format.
 SSTAR is developed in a certain way so it can handle the ‘SRST2 database header’ format.
 Two AR database files are included with SSTAR, a SRST2 modified ARG-ANNOT database and a SRST2 modified Resfinder database.
 This format is specified below.

 **The AR gene file header format**